 • Role of inflammasome activation in pulmonary arterial hypertension

-In extending our findings on the regulation of T cell function by cholesterol accumulation, we carry out mechanistic studies to investigate how pathways regulating intracellular cholesterol transport affect T cell activation (collaboration Prof. G. van den Bogaart, Molecular Immunology), and the functionality of CAR T cells (collaboration Prof. G.A.
-Huls and Prof. E. Bremer, Hematology).
+In our consortium PLAK TALK, we study the crosstalk of macrophages and T cells with vascular cells in atherosclerotic plaques to identify mediators of plaque stability that may serve as new therapeutic targets for CVD (collaboration Dr. Jason Tarkin, Dr. Meritxell Nus, Dr Helle Jørgensen (University of Cambridge) and Prof. dr. Lars Maegdefessel (Technical University Munich)).
+We carry out mechanistic studies to investigate how pathways regulating intracellular cholesterol transport affect T cell activation (collaboration Prof. G. van den Bogaart, Molecular Immunology, RUG), and the functionality of CAR T cells (collaboration Prof. dr. G.A.
+Huls and Prof. dr. E. Bremer, UMCG Dept of Hematology).

 Relevance